wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 ### BVA Step 3
 - **Input**: Cases
   - The first possibility: The territory has no player in control, call getter
-  - The second possibility: The territory has a player in control,call getter
+  - The second possibility: The territory has a player in control, call getter

 - **Output**: Player object or null